Texas Child Support: How Does Child Support Work In Texas?

 For example, say you have a husband with a medical surgeon’s income of $1.8 million a year and a spouse who has been a stay-at-home mom during their 15 years of marriage.
 Based on Texas child support guidelines, she ends up with a little over $1,800 a month for a teenager in private school who participates in all sorts of activities that she’s become accustomed to.
 It just doesn’t make a lot of sense.

 That’s not to say that a wealthy breadwinner won’t provide more money to pay child support because he or she wants what’s best for his or her child.
-It simply means that the state won’t require the parent to pay more unless the child has special needs.
+It simply means that the state may not require the parent to pay more unless the child has special needs or other special circumstances exist.
+Based on the facts pertaining to your specific case, an attorney can help you determine the likelihood of your receiving child support above Texas guidelines.

 2. The average cost to raise a child in Texas is probably higher than the state estimates.

-Texas also bases its threshold level for child support on the USDA annual estimate of families’ expenditures (the most recent estimates are based on 2015 calculations).
-However, in a 2016 report, the Child and Family Research Partnership (CFRP), operating under the LBJ School of Public Affairs at the University of Texas at Austin, asserts that the state’s estimate is flawed.
+Texas also bases its threshold level for child support on the USDA annual estimate of families’ expenditures (the most recent estimates are based on 2017 calculations).
+However, in a 2021 report to the Texas Office of the Attorney General—An Updated Estimation Model of the Cost of Raising Children in Texas—the Child and Family Research Partnership (CFRP),* operating under the LBJ School of Public Affairs at the University of Texas at Austin, asserted that the state’s estimate was flawed.

 3. Parents who think they pay too much child support, often underestimate child-rearing costs, too.